cewarkentin/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.

-Summary statistics were calculated for the suspension coils of all MechaCars.
+### Summary statistics were calculated for the suspension coils of all MechaCars.

 ![D2 total summary](https://github.com/cewarkentin/MechaCar_Statistical_Analysis/blob/main/D2%20total%20summary.png)

+The summary statistics of the overall population indicate that all MechaCar suspension coils meet the design specifications.

-Summary statistics were also calculated for the suspension coils of the population of MechaCars produced at each lot.
+### Summary statistics were also calculated for the suspension coils of the population of MechaCars produced at each lot.

 ![D2 lot summary](https://github.com/cewarkentin/MechaCar_Statistical_Analysis/blob/main/D2%20lot%20summary.png)

-write a short summary using screenshots from your total_summary and lot_summary dataframes, and address the following question:

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Lot 1 and Lot 2 meet the design specifications.

+Lot 3 exceeds the variance allowed by the suspension coil design specifications.

 ## T-Tests on Suspension Coils